berkeley-cs61as/markdown-courseware/textbook/chapter08 1 - Functions and Primitive Data/section09 Homework 1.md

 **IF YOU HAVE ANY TROUBLE WITH SUBMITTING, ASK A QUESTION ON PIAZZA OR TALK TO A TA.**

-**BEFORE SUBMITTING HOMEWORK: Make sure your file loads in Scheme.
-You can verify this by typing into STk: (load "hw1.scm"),** or whatever the name of your homework file is.
-You will not receive credit for homework that does not load in Scheme.****
+**BEFORE SUBMITTING HOMEWORK: Make sure your file loads in Racket.
+You can verify this by typing into Racket: (load "hw1.scm"),** or whatever the name of your homework file is.
+You will not receive credit for homework that does not load in Racket.****

 To submit your assignment, you need to be logged in on any of the lab computers.
 If you want to submit from home, you must connect remotely to the